madhabpaul/madhabpaul/README.md

 <img width="50%" align="right" alt="Github Image" src="https://raw.githubusercontent.com/onimur/.github/master/.resources/git-header.svg" />

 - 🌱 I’m currently learning NodeJs and ReactJs
-- 👯 I’m looking to collaborate on Python projects and Basic Web Dev stuff
+- 👯 I’m looking to collaborate on ReactJs projects and Basic Web Dev stuff
 - 📫 How to reach me: You may follow me on [Instagram](https://www.instagram.com/madhabpaul)
 - 😄 Pronouns: he/him/his
-- ⚡ Fun fact: Jack of all trades , Master of None !
+- ⚡ Just of Fun: The glass is neither half-full nor half-empty, the glass is twice as big as it needs to be.
 <br />